-There are different ways to trade liberalisation: Unilateral , multilateral and regional.
+There are different ways to trade liberalisation: Unilateral, multilateral and regional.
 The last shall be the focus of this lesson.
 There is hardly any country in the world, which has not negotiated or joined a regional trading agreement (RTA).
 A RTA is an arrangement among few nations, traditionally confined to geographically contiguous countries (but is no more an essential condition under new regionalism), in which members agree to give each other's products duty free access or reduce tariff substantially.
 Different factors have motivated the countries to go for RTAs despite the fact that almost all of them are members of WTO and are thus participating in multilateral trade system.
-In fact, RTAs are an important exception to non-discrimination principle of WTO.
+In fact, RTAs are an important exception to nondiscrimination principle of WTO.
 So countries can negotiate and be a part of RTAs, provided the WTO is notified from time to time.
-The number of these RTAs or trading blocs increased from 70 in 1990 to more than 300 till recently.
-In this lesson, we shall study about different forms of economic cooperation.
+The number of these RTAs or trading blocs increased from 70 in 1990 to 349 (in force), as of 15 June 2021.
+(Source: RTA gateway: WTO) In this lesson, we shall study about different forms of economic cooperation.